-The MPC standard business model is that the Master Developer buys a big plot of land, subdivides it; builds infrastructure and amenities; and Sells land to anchor tenants like schools or universities.
-Some Master Developers choose a decentralized model where they sell to homebuilders to develop neighborhoods and commercial developers to build restaurants, shopping, etc. Others prefer a centralized model and align vertically to build residential and commercial buildings.
+The MPC standard business model is that the Master Developer buys a big plot of land, subdivides it; builds infrastructure and amenities; and sells land to anchor tenants like schools or universities.
+Some Master Developers choose a decentralized model where they sell to homebuilders to develop neighborhoods and commercial developers to build restaurants, shopping centers, etc. Others prefer a centralized model and align vertically to build residential and commercial buildings.

 MPCs start by designing a Master Plan.
 Then it is built in phases throughout a multi-decade time horizon.
 They usually have a unified architectural vision encoded in the Architecture Code.
 All lots and buildings must be built according to it.

 MPCs include a wide diversity of land uses, lot sizes, housing, and prices designed to attract multiple market segments.
-MPCs typically have private governance to regulate the relationship between owners, maintain public spaces and enforce the vision.
+MPCs typically have private governance, such as a Homeowners Association, to regulate the relationship between owners, maintain public spaces, and enforce the vision.

-Common marketing characteristics include great urbanism, housing for all age groups, a sense of community, a connection to nature, an active lifestyle, a healthy way of living, and convenience.
+Common marketing characteristics include great infrastructure, planned urbanism, housing for all age groups, a sense of community, a connection to nature, an active lifestyle, a healthy way of living, and convenience.

-More often than not, urban development patterns are suburban.
+More often than not, urban development patterns are suburban and exclusively car-oriented.
 However, the New Urbanism movement has influenced MPCs making them more urban and walkable.